panmar/panmar.github.io/content/trust-the-source-luke.rst

 Trust the Source, Luke
 ######################

-:date: 2023-11-24 17:00
+:date: 2023-11-24 19:30
 :tags: c++, security
-:status: draft
+:status: published

 .. image:: /images/yoda.jpg
     :alt: Yoda
     :align: center

-It is a common belief that the only documentation programmer should rely on is the source code.
-Some experienced programmers argue that you should only trust in the disassembly.
+It is a common belief that the only documentation a programmer should rely on is the source code.
+Some experienced engineers argue that one should only trust in the disassembly.
 However, I'd like to present a case where neither of these beliefs holds true.

 Consider this kernel code: